XRCraft/DivineMC/README.md

 ## ⚙️ Features
 - **Based on [Purpur](https://github.com/PurpurMC/Purpur)** that adds a high customization level to the server.
+- **Regionized Chunk Ticking** feature that allows to tick chunks in parallel, similar to how Folia does it.
 - Implemented **Parallel world ticking** feature, that allows to server take advantage of multiple CPU cores to tick worlds.
 - Implemented **Secure Seed** mod that changes default 64-bit seed to a 1024-bit seed, making it almost impossible to crack the seed.
 - **Optimized chunk generation** that can generate chunks up to 70% faster than vanilla.